We use cookies to collect anonymous data to help us improve your site browsing experience.

 • Consider that a decision cannot be made awarding all or part of the claim and order you to attend a hearing to discuss this decision.

-Please note that if you do not send the court an application for decision within two weeks of the last date for a response, the sheriff will dismiss your claim.
+Please note, if you do not send the court an application for decision within two weeks of the last date for a response, the sheriff will dismiss your claim.

 Rule 7.4 of the simple procedure rules explains what happens when no response form is received.